vicwomg/pikaraoke/README.md

 - Before plugging it in, configure your wifi
   - Reconnect the SD card on the computer you used to flash the file
   - In the /boot drive that shows up, make a copy of wpa_supplicant.conf.example to wpa_supplicant.conf
-  - Edit this wpa_supplicant.conf and replace the ssid, password, and country code as necessary.
+  - Edit this wpa_supplicant.conf and replace with your wifi router's ssid, password, and if necessary, the country code.
 Save the file
 - Plug in the SD card to your pi device and turn it on
-- You should eventually see the Pikaraoke splash scree
+- You should eventually see the Pikaraoke splash screen
-- On your phone, connect to the IP address it reports.
+- On your phone, connect to the IP address on the screen (or use the QR code).
-- Go to the "Pikaraoke" submenu in the titlebar.
+- In the web interface, go to the "Pikaraoke" submenu in the titlebar.
   - Click the link to update youtube-dl and give it a couple of minutes to complete
   - Click the link to expand the Raspberry Pi filesystem to fill the rest of your SD card
 - Pi will reboot.
 You should be all set!